 This cooperative approach has since informed the AIIB’s financing efforts.
 In its first 18 months of operations, it has made $2 billion of loans to twelve infrastructure projects in Asia.
 Nine were made as joint-ventures with either the World Bank and Asian Development Bank.
 This has meant it has largely worked with the existing MDBs as a junior finance partner.
 It has also enabled the AIIB to build its own technical capacity, by gaining hands-on experience with development financing best practices from its peers.

 Because of these governance compromises, the AIIB is a far less threatening institution than its critics have alleged.
 It is now a broad-based multilateral institution with a diverse range of member states.
 It has borrowed international best practices from, and has established cooperative relations with, its peer MDBs.
 Its principal impacts have been to establish the world’s first specialist infrastructure bank, and make a modest though much-needed addition to the regional pool of infrastructure financing.

 Of course, it is early days.
 The AIIB has only issued a tiny fraction of its $100 billion paid-in capital, and will soon need to begin financing infrastructure projects on its own.
 Will the AIIB continue to operate on this basis as it begins to ramp up loan activities in 2017?
 Only time will tell.
 However, all indicators thus far suggest that China wants to contribute a transparent and legitimate institution to the Asian economic architecture.
 Given recent headwinds facing the region, this is a welcome development.

 This blog is part of the Indo-Pacific Insight Series, the Centre's landmark research publication series.
-To read the full report, please click here.
+To read Dr Jeffrey Wilson's full report, please click here.
 Image courtesy of Flickr.